 Although cauliflower is rich in fiber, when it’s steamed and pureed, it’s easy to gulp down when your stomach is upset.
 This soup is also packed with rosemary, a gas-relieving herb that may be helpful in calming an upset stomach.
 Carminatives (also called aromatic digestive tonics or aromatic bitters) may be used to relieve symptoms of indigestion, particularly when there is excessive gas.

-A classic take on chicken soup, this is one of the best soups when sick.
+A classic take on chicken soup, this is an easy, simple best-soup-when-sick pick.
 It’s loaded with protein, vitamins, minerals, and is easy to digest.
 Keeping a rotisserie chicken on hand helps this soup recipe come together in no time.

 An oldie but a goodie, this turkey soup is brimming with gut-healing ingredients like turkey meat, turkey bones, and chicken stock.
 There’s nothing better than cozying up to a bowl of this turkey soup—be it the day after Thanksgiving or nearing the end of an upset stomach.
 As mentioned, bone broth is key for immune health, and this soup is rich in bone broth.
 Plus, it contains glutathione, an incredibly powerful antioxidant—key for improving your digestive health.